binary-blazer/foxfork/docs/reference/config.md

 ## buildOptions

-These are flags that change how parts of Gluon operate.
+These are flags that change how parts of FoxFork operate.

 ### windowsUseSymbolicLinks